michaelpearce21/CI_MS1_DAL/README.md

 ![Club info](docs/images/club.png "Club Information")

-This section is intended to give information about becomming a member and the benefits.
+This section is intended to give information about becoming a member and the benefits.
 It includes a link to the modal above to sign up as well as a drop down with a table highlighting the potential to save money for regular customers.
 The information and images stack vertically in mobile.
 The images are responsive also and their display changes dependant on the screen size.

 In general this is an area more likely to be visited by repeat users, but intrigued new users may also visit.